Lunar Eclipse October 8, 2014. Photo by Tom Ruen. License: CC BY-SA 4.0.

-This month will be rather uneventful when it comes to astronomical events except for the September equinox on the 23rd at 02:29 UTC.
+On September 23 the September equinox will occur at 08:21 UTC.
 The Sun will shine directly on the equator and there will be nearly equal amounts of day and night throughout the world.
-This is also the first day of fall (autumnal equinox) in the Northern Hemisphere and the first day of spring (vernal equinox) in the Southern Hemisphere.
+This is the first day of fall (autumnal equinox) in the Northern Hemisphere and the first day of spring (vernal equinox) in the Southern Hemisphere.

 As you know, the moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the moon’s phases for this month: